ohmvaghela/Learn/javaEnterpriceEdition/spring_boot_secutiy.md

   - Create Token
   - Validate token
   - Extract Username from token

+- ## Configuring Security Config for JWT
+  - disabling csrf
+    - When working with jwt, they are recieved as a header and stored in inmemory object and not in browser storage
+  - make session management stateless
+    - As JWT are stateless
+  - Create a jwtUtils to provide basic functionality like
+    - Generate token
+    - Validate Token
+    - Extract Payload
+  - Add JWT Auth Filter
+    - To intercept requests, validate token, extract details
+    - Inside filter
+      - Validate token and extract user
+      - Get `userDetails` objects
+      - Get `UsernamePasswordAuthenticationToken` object
+        - Spring Security relies on `SecurityContextHolder` for all the auth purpose
+        - So we are not validating it again we are just providing it to spring security for authorization purposes
+  - use AddfilerBefore in SecurityFilterChain to use JWT filter

+      ```java
+      http.addFilterBefore(authenticationJwtTokenFilter(), UsernamePasswordAuthenticationFilter.class);
+      ```

+  -

 - ### Creating token
   - Even here builder pattern is used
   - First builder object is returned `Jwts.builder()`